jappeace/jappeaceApplication/content/failing-in-haskell.md

 Which can collect more then one error.
 But usage of that is out of the scope of this blogpost.

-# IO and exceptions
+# `IO` and exceptions
+It's more difficult to recover from an Exception then it is from a pure error value.
-I think a good rule of thumb is to use exceptions when you expect the program to stop.
+So a good rule of thumb for exceptions is to use them when you expect the program to stop.
+For example when you can't find a critical resources from the database.
-This should only be done within a monad stack that has IO as base, because exceptions are part of the `IO` 'contract'[^throw].
+However, this should only be done within a monad stack that has `IO` as base, because exceptions are part of the `IO` 'contract'[^throw].
 This contract extends to any transformer stack that has `IO` as base.
-For convenience I'll write out the example in plain `IO` however:
+For convenience however, I'll write out the example in plain `IO`:

 ```haskell
 data DivideException where